jakobhuerner/jakobhuerner.github.io/_posts/2021-01-31-nordbahnhof_bildungscampus_christine_noestlinger.md

 ---
 layout: post
-title: Bildungscampus Christine Noestlinger
+title: Bildungscampus Christine Nöstlinger
 categories: [Photos, GraetzlImWandel]
-excerpt: "Graetzl im Wandel" - Nordbahnhofviertel in Vienna in constant change
+excerpt: Grätzl im Wandel - Nordbahnhofviertel in Vienna in constant change
 ---

 I start a new blog post series "Grätzl im Wandel", a visual documentation of our changing neighborhood in Vienna.
 We live here for more than 5 years and love it.